byzheng/tw-pubconnector/README.md

 The plugin ships user-facing widgets for:

 - latest literature lists
-- references for a DOI-backed paper
-- citing papers for a DOI-backed paper
 - highlight note review for a saved article
 - browser message and image helper workflows